-The process of getting a divorce case started can be tricky, especially for those with no experience in the court system.
-This article covers the basics of divorce in Pennsylvania.
+Getting a divorce case started can be tricky, especially for those with no experience in the Pennsylvania court system.
+This article covers the basics of how to file for divorce in Pennsylvania.

 A “complaint” is the document that begins the divorce process.
 The spouse who starts the divorce by completing the complaint is the “plaintiff.”
 The other spouse is the “defendant.”